steam/seancdougherty.com/source/_posts/2014-12-31-more-functional-please.markdown

 Functional programming favors immutability over mutable objects.
 At first this seemed wasteful to me.
 Why create something new each time when I already have an available object.
 Turns out that the stability of data structures not changing is usually worth the small trade off of allocating a new one.

 I recently came across Rob Napier's slides from his talk ["Introduction to functional programming in Swift"](https://speakerdeck.com/rnapier/llama-calculus) from CocoaConf Atlanta 2014.
-Its a great set of slides that I encourage you to read if you1re interested in a more in depth look at functional concepts and motivations.
+Its a great set of slides that I encourage you to read if you're interested in a more in depth look at functional concepts and motivations.
 The example below is a simple example of using Swift's `map` function in place of the traditional for loop.

 This code is a simplified version of code we have in the Ello app.
 Posts represent a user's post.
 Regions are sections of content in a post.
 Our goal is to create an array of `String` types, each containing the content for an individual region.
 Simple enough.